 1. Buy your Enema Equipment

-First you will need an enema bag or canister; there are various types available:
+First, you will need an enema bag or bucket; there are various types available:

 The bulb syringe may be of interest if you would also like to try an oil enema.
-There are wonderful benefits to be had from oil enemas but this page is dedicated to larger volume enemas for the purpose of colon cleansing.
-See “How to Do and Oil Enema” for oil enema benefits and instructions.
+There are excellent benefits to be had from oil enemas, but this page is dedicated to larger volume enemas for the purpose of colon cleansing.
+See “How to Do an Oil Enema” for oil enema benefits and instructions.